 Many people around the world have dark circles under their eyes which makes them feel anxious about their appearance.
 Sometimes, dark circles affect also children.
+So the question is: What causes dark circles under your eyes?
 A number of factors can be responsible for causing dark circles under your eyes.
 Lack of sleep is the most common factor that causes dark circles under your eyes.

 Some women wear makeup every day before going out to hide these annoying circles under their eyes.
 This could be a temporary solution that can make the area under your eyes look better.